Supporting Stations: McMurdo Station

 Research Locations: Crary Lab / field sites

 UNAVCO provides technical support and equipment for precision geodetic observations using GPS and terrestrial LiDAR technologies.
 Survey-grade GPS receivers, terrestrial laser scanners, and power and communications systems for both high-precision campaign surveying and continuous data collection are available to project researchers.
 Infrastructure for this support includes a Real-Time Kinematic (RTK) differential GPS broadcasting station covering McMurdo Sound, a repeater on Mount Erebus for GPS data retrieval from the Transantarctic Mountains, and an Iridium satellite communications hub in Colorado.
 Technical support is also provided for the Palmer Station GPS surveying system.
-Operation and maintenance is provided as needed for the NASA International Global Navigation Satellite System (GNSS) Service (IGS) stations MCM4 and PALM, the POLENET (ANET) remote GPS stations, and GPS reference stations at the West Antarctic Ice Sheet (WAIS) Divide and South Pole Station.
+Operation and maintenance is provided as needed for the NASA International Global Navigation Satellite System (GNSS) Service (IGS) stations MCM4 and PALM, the POLENET (ANET) remote GPS stations, and GPS reference stations on the West Antarctic Ice Sheet (WAIS) Divide and at South Pole Station.

 Field Season Overview: